FAQs

 What is the purpose?

-The Liquid Propulsion Symposium exists to inspire and equip the next generation of liquid rocketry innovators.
-Through live demonstrations, educational sessions, inspiring experiences, networking opportunities, and collaboration, the symposium brings together university teams, young engineers, academics, and industry professionals to learn, share, and advance the field of liquid propulsion.
+The Liquid Propulsion Symposium exists to inspire, educate, and connect the next generation of liquid rocketry innovators.
+Through live demonstrations, educational sessions, inspiring experiences, networking opportunities, and collaboration, the symposium brings together over forty university teams, young engineers, academics, and industry professionals to learn, share, and advance the field of liquid propulsion.
 This results in faster innovation, improved safety, and growth of the liquid rocket community.
+It is 100% non-profit and volunteer run (self and privately funded) and hosted by the Friends of Amateur Rocketry and Flabob Airport.
+The Symposium is an important part of a broader program of competitions, financial incentives, and education programs to promote more liquid rocketry in universities and the start-up community.

 Who can attend?